 Through travel, everyone can gain a greater understanding, appreciation, and respect for other countries and the wonderfully diverse cultures and ecosystems found around the globe.
-Understanding and respect should not be an entirely one-way occurrence.
+Respect should not be an entirely one-way occurrence.
 When we travel, we are ambassadors for our own country.
-I strive to be aware of the impact I may have when I travel and by respecting others, their traditions and beliefs, I hope to gain their respect in return.
+I strive to be aware of the impact I may have, and by respecting others, their traditions and beliefs, I hope to gain their respect in return.

 Responsible Tourism and Sustainability Policy